aaliahabib/cloth-simulation/README.md

 Our GUI has parameters to modify:
 * tessellation
-* constraint (number of particles a particle is acted upon by).
+* constraint (number of particles a particle is acted upon by)
 * texture image
 * wind
 * clipping (clip one or two of the cloth's corners in place)
-* sphere, hole, or neither
+* intersect with sphere, hole, or neither

 Every time a parameter is modified, the simulation automatically restarts.